 Sri Lanka is also very rich of spices such as cardamom, nutmeg; cinnamon… the list goes on.
 Arabian, Chinese, European merchant call on to Sri Lanka harbours way back in the 8th century AD in search of spices.
 Still, Sri Lanka export spices and Sri Lankan cinnamon are ranked among the best cinnamon in the world with unique strong aroma and taste.
 Spices are the foundation of any variety of curry.

 Traditionally, the Sri Lankan people use clay pots when they prepare rice and curry.
 It is very rich in taste when it is cooked in the clay pot, especially the curry varieties.
 Firewood stove is the best method to apply the heat to the pot, cooking in a firewood stove take longer than cooking on a gas or electric stove but it enhances the rich taste and aroma.

 There are several places on the island, where you can actively engage in the cooking process and taste what you prepare later on.
-Most Sri Lanka trips with plenty of leisure time such as 2 weeks Sri Lanka road trip allows you to engage in extra activities such as a cooking class.
+Most Sri Lanka road trips with plenty of leisure such as14 days in Sri Lanka allows you to engage in extra activities such as a cooking class.